dddiaz/dddiaz.com/content/home/glucose.md

 title = "Blood Glucose Stats"
 subtitle = ""

-# Note I couldn't get the custom wiget to work, so for now im using the fragment shortcode :(
+# Note I couldn't get the custom widget to work, so for now im using the fragment shortcode :(
-# I also coudln't get the import css to work, so i had to inline everything.
-Don't look, its embarrassing!
+# I also couldn't get the import css to work, so i had to inline everything.
+Don't look, it's embarrassing!

 # JS is located here
 # config/_default/params.toml and set plugins_js = ["custom"]